 The electric current of the charged scalar field is

 The charge flux through the event horizon is

 Where we have used the normalization condition for the spherical harmonic functions $Y_{lm}(\theta,\phi)$ in the integration.
-The ratio of the charge flux and the energy flux is $q/\omega$ as indicated in Ref. \cite{Beke73}.
+The ratio of the charge flux to the energy flux is $q/\omega$ as indicated in Ref. \cite{Beke73}.

-From the fluxes of the energy and charge, it is clear that the energy and charge flow into the event horizon for wave modes with $\omega > q \phi_\text{h}$; while, the energy and charge fluxes are negative for wave modes with $\omega < q\phi_\text{h}$, which indicates that the scalar field extract energy and charge from the black hole.
+From the fluxes of the energy and charge, it is clear that the energy and charge flow into the black hole for wave modes with $\omega > q \phi_\text{h}$; while, the energy and charge fluxes are negative for wave modes with $\omega < q\phi_\text{h}$, which indicates that the scalar field extract energy and charge from the black hole.
 This is called black hole superradiance \cite{BrCP15}.